jlevy/kash/README.md

 Finally, one more thing: Kash is also my way of experimenting with something else new: a **terminal GUI support** that adds GUI features terminal like clickable text, buttons, tooltips, and popovers in the terminal.
-I've separately built a new desktop terminal app, Kerm, which adds support for a simple "Kerm codes" protocol for such visual components, encoded as OSC codes then rendered in the terminal.
+I’ve separately built a new desktop terminal app, Kerm, which adds support for a simple “Kerm codes” protocol for such visual components, encoded as OSC codes then rendered in the terminal.
 Because Kash supports these codes, as this develops you will get the visuals of a web app layered on the flexibility of a text-based terminal.

 ### Is Kash Mature?

-No. :) It's the result of a couple months of coding and experimentation, and it's very much in progress.
+It’s the result of a couple months of coding and experimentation, and it’s still in progress and has rough edges.
 Please help me make it better by sharing your ideas and feedback!
-It's easiest to DM me at [twitter.com/ojoshe](https://x.com/ojoshe).
+It’s easiest to DM me at [twitter.com/ojoshe](https://x.com/ojoshe).
 My contact info is at [github.com/jlevy](https://github.com/jlevy).

 [**Please follow or DM me**](https://x.com/ojoshe) for future updates or if you have